Ethiopia travel guide

 Contacting FCDO

-The current political and security situation means the consular support the British Embassy in Addis Ababa can provide may be limited.
+The current political and security situation means the British Embassy in Addis Ababa may only be able to provide limited support in person.

 You can call FCDO in London if you need urgent help because something has happened to a friend or relative abroad.